zuixjs/zuixjs.org/source/pages/documentation/about/index.md

 icon: info_outline
 title: About zuix.js
 summary: Library and CLI features in brief.
-description: zuix.js is a lightweight library for creating component based web applications by using standard HTML, CSS and JavaScript.
+description: zuix.js is a lightweight library for creating component based websites and applications by using standard HTML, CSS and JavaScript.
 keywords:
 - documentation
 - introduction
 - about
 ---

-🐝 `zuix.js` is a lightweight library for creating modular and component based web applications by using standard HTML, CSS and JavaScript.
+🐝 `zuix.js` is a lightweight library for creating modular and component based websites and applications by using standard HTML, CSS and JavaScript.

-One of the main feature of *zuix.js* is the ability to "morph" basic HTML content into components, by loading them at runtime and only when needed (lazy-loading).
+By default, components, resources and dependencies are loaded only when they are actually being used, and this also applies to any single functionality of a component that involves loading of external resources or dependencies.

-This makes possible to design web pages that can work even with JavaScript disabled, and where JavaScript is enabled, the same page is brought to life with components that use the very page content as its data source.
+Since it's possible to load components over existing HTML content, web pages can be designed so that a page can even work with JavaScript disabled, and where JavaScript is enabled, the same page is brought to life with components that use the very page content as its data source.

-What even more interesting, is that is possible to load such components also from external websites, making infinite the possibilities in sharing and reusing components across a network of sites.
+Components can also be loaded from external websites, making infinite the possibilities in sharing and reusing them across a network of sites.

+Write once and reuse anywhere without ever duplicating a single file!

 **Features in brief**
 - Components loading either from a local or remote servers